 Photo by: Big White Ski Resort

 This is Big White’s base of operations for non-ski activities and it’s here you’ll find tubing tracks and an outdoor fire for warming up.
-There’s also ice skating, sleigh rides and a 60-foot tall ice climbing tower for tweens and teens who want to drag themselves up its slick surface using crampons and ice axes to ring the bell at the top.
+There’s also ice skating at the big outdoor rink!

 Photo by: BNA Brewing Co.